apache/flink/docs/dev/connectors/kafka.md

 Also, keep in mind that any state in the partitioner will be lost on job failures since the partitioner is not part of the producer's checkpointed state.

-It is also possible to completely avoid using and kind of partitioner, and simply let Kafka partition the written records by their attached key (as determined for each record using the provided serialization schema).
+It is also possible to completely avoid using any kind of partitioner, and simply let Kafka partition the written records by their attached key (as determined for each record using the provided serialization schema).
 To do this, provide a `null` custom partitioner when instantiating the producer.
 It is important to provide `null` as the custom partitioner; as explained above, if a custom partitioner is not specified